-If you don’t sleep enough, it’s likely that your body won’t be able to defend itself against infections.
+If you don’t rest enough, it’s likely that your body won’t be able to defend itself against infections.
 As a result, you get sick more often.

-In the long run, depriving yourself of sleep increases the risk of developing chronic disease.
+In the long run, depriving yourself of rest increases your risk of developing chronic disease.
 These include things like diabetes and cardiovascular diseases.

-Getting bags under your eyes is another one of the consequences of not getting enough sleep.
+Getting bags under your eyes is another one of the consequences of not getting enough rest.
 When you don’t sleep at least 6 hours, the stress hormone, cortisol, is released in large amounts.

 Women that sleep badly or very little usually show signs of premature aging like wrinkles.